Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Background and Related Work

-Perhaps the most noticeable automation effort among practitioners is dependency update bots (e.g., Dependabot~\cite{Dependabot}, Greenkeeper~\cite{Greenkeeper}, Renovate Bot~\cite{RenovateBot}, Synk Bot~\cite{SynkBot}, etc.).
-These bots automatically create pull requests (PRs) to update dependencies either immediately after a new release is available or when a security vulnerability is discovered in currently used version.
+Perhaps the most noticeable automation effort among practitioners is dependency management bots.
+These bots automatically create pull requests (PRs) to update dependencies either immediately after a new release is available or when a security vulnerability is discovered in the currently used version.
+In other words, dependency management bots solve the lack of awareness problem~\cite{DBLP:journals/ese/KulaGOII18} by automatically pushing update notifications to developers.

-Mirhosseini and Parnin~\cite{DBLP:conf/kbse/MirhosseiniP17} conduct a pioneering empirical study on Greenkeeper and find that developers indeed update dependencies more frequently (1.6x in their analysis) using Greenkeeper.
-Nonetheless, only 32\% of the PRs opened by Greenkeeper are merged and it suffers from two major limitations:
+Mirhosseini and Parnin~\cite{DBLP:conf/kbse/MirhosseiniP17} conduct a pioneering study on Greenkeeper and find that developers update dependencies 1.6x more frequently with Greenkeeper, but only 32\% of Greenkeeper PRs are merged due to two major limitations:

-\begin{itemize}[leftmargin=11pt] \item \textbf{Update Suspicion:} If an automated update PR breaks their code, developers immediately become suspicious on subsequent update PRs and reluctant to merge them. \item \textbf{Notification Fatigue:} If too many automated update PRs are generated, developers may feel annoyed about the notifications and simply ignore all the update PRs. \end{itemize}
+\begin{itemize}[leftmargin=15pt] \item \textbf{Update Suspicion:} If an automated update PR breaks their code, developers immediately become suspicious of subsequent PRs and are reluctant to merge them. \item \textbf{Notification Fatigue:} If too many automated update PRs are generated, developers may feel annoyed about the notifications and simply ignore all the update PRs. \end{itemize} Rombaut et al.~\cite{rombaut2022there} find that Greenkeeper issues for in-range breaking updates induce a large maintenance overhead, and many of them are false alarms caused by project CI issues.